Why Your WordPress Website is Slow (and how to fix it)

 Requesting dynamic content and assets slows down your server

-Each page or post that is visited makes the server, the php on the server is then parsed, compiled and executed and sent back to the browser (or something like that).
-After that the assets are requested from the server and sent back to the browser.
+Each page or post that is visited makes the server, the PHP on the server is then parsed, compiled and executed, and sent back to the browser (or something like that).
+After that, the assets are requested from the server and sent back to the browser.
 Upon each visit to a page the process repeats again, even with content that rarely changes and for all intents and purposes is static content.

 Solution: Install APC cache and W3 Total Cache Plugin